OberonPrime117/django-domino/README.md

-# django-domino
+# Domino - Wendys hybrid website which uses django for backend and vue js for frontend

-Domino - Wendys hybrid website which uses django for backend and vue js for frontend
+## INSTRUCTIONS TO RUN THE PROJECT

 ### Django